Passenger held for ruckus at IGI Airport over denial to fly without RT-PCR report | Business

 Suraj Pandey, a businessman from Rudrapur in Uttar Pradesh, was arrested on Monday based on a complaint received from Deepak Chadha, Deputy Manager of Vistara Airlines, they said.

-In his complaint, Chadha alleged that the passenger came to IGI Airport's Vistara airline counter for heading to Mumbai by flight number UK933 but he did not have an RT-PCR report and was not allowed to board the aircraft following which he missed the flight, police said.
+In his complaint, Chadha alleged that the passenger came to IGI Airport's Vistara airline counter for heading to Mumbai by flight number UK933 but he did not have an RT-PCR report and was not allowed to board the aircraft, police said.

 The airline official further alleged that around 3 pm, Pandey turned violent and started shouting.
 He also got onto the baggage belt and started walking on it and obstructed the airline staff and other passengers, police added.

-An official statement issued by the Vistara spokesperson said the customer booked the flight from Delhi to Mumbai on June 21 but was not accepted on the flight as he was not carrying a COVID-19 RT-PCR test report, which is mandatory as per government guidelines.
+An official statement issued by the Vistara spokesperson said the customer booked the flight from Delhi to Mumbai on June 21 but was not allowed to board the airline as he was not carrying a COVID-19 RT-PCR test report, which is mandatory as per government guidelines.

 ''In reaction, he behaved badly with our staff and other customers, and his acts threatened the safety of ground operations.
 We have provided a full refund of the booking to the customer and notified the authorities of the incident,'' the spokesperson added.